abhhi-101/simple_application/README.md

 ## Run in Docker

-Run the application in a docker comtainer using this command:
+Run the application in a docker container using this command:
 ```bash
 docker-compose up -d
 ```

-Stop the running container using this command command:
+Stop the running container using this command:
 ```bash
 docker-compose down
 ```